 Everyone who is successful in business knows how to graciously say no.

-If they are horrified and pissed that you would DARE to be so audacious to ask them to speak for free, then they have some other work that needs to be done.
+If they are horrified that you would DARE to be so audacious to ask them to speak for free, then they have some other work that needs to be done.
 Most of the time, you'll be met with an answer like this:

 "I'm so glad you asked, and my speaking rate is $500/hour.
 Let me know if that's in your budget."